andreipfeiffer/css-in-js/README.md

 It seems to have a slightly larger overall page size (`2.9 KB`), but we didn't investigate where does this come from.
 Also, there's an open question if this overhead is fixed or if it scales.

+PS: thanks to [Daniil Petrov](https://github.com/daniepetrov) for his PR with the Next.js integration

 <br />

 |                 |     Transferred / gzipped |              Uncompressed |